sherobbedmyboots/malkoo/Incident Response.md

 - Network flow collection (SiLK) collection of connection and session metadata for anomaly detection and retrospective analysis
 - Network framework analysis (Bro) for collecting connection/specific application data and alerting on anomalies
 - Full Packet Capture (tcpdump) for full content data including header and payload for session reconstruction and analysis
-- Strictly control outgoing traffic using proxies wherever possible, internet white-listing, network traffic decryption and inspection, sufficient sensor placement
+- Strictly control outgoing traffic using proxies wherever possible, internet allow-listing, network traffic decryption and inspection, sufficient sensor placement
 - Synchronize the clocks on all systems and network equipment

 - Aggregate and index all system logs, alert data, flow data, and packet data ensuring all sources are searchable